OriginProtocol/origin-js/README.md

 git clone https://github.com/OriginProtocol/origin-js.git && cd origin-js
 ```

+1. Copy contents of `dev.env` to `.env` and keep the file in the root folder of `origin-js`.
+Both files `dev.env` and `.env` should be present.
+The former is used by `webpack` to verify the different variables that need to be set, the latter one is where you set your environmental variables.
+If you change `.env` variables the build script watching and building `origin-js` needs to be restarted in order to pick up the changes.

 1. Install dependencies and link by running `npm run install:dev`.
 This script is a shortcut for `npm install && npm link`.
 Linking means that changes to `origin-js` code are immediately available to local DApps without an `npm install`.

 1. Start the local blockchain and build origin-js by running `npm start`.
 Code changes will trigger a live rebuild.